 With the recent spike in the price of Bitcoin and other cryptocurrencies, many are re-entering the trade and are not always fully aware of how the income tax act is applied to these transactions.
 This could be confusing since cryptocurrency is an internet-based currency (and was included in the definition of a financial instrument recently) and is therefore not widely accepted as a form of payment in South Africa.
-As result, SARS does not view cryptocurrency as a currency such as USD, Euro, etc. Such coin, or a portion of a coin, is viewed as an intangible asset instead.
+As result, SARS does not view cryptocurrency as currency such as USD, Euro, etc. Such coin, or a portion of a coin, is viewed as an intangible asset instead.
 We will try and address some of the common questions here.
 However, be sure to contact your tax practitioner to correctly treat your transactions.

 Question 1: Is there income tax due on the receipt of bitcoin?

 Receipts are not always taxable.
 As an example, a gift of R10 000 from a father to his son would constitute a donation rather than a receipt which must be included as gross income.
 The same principal applies to inheritances, repayment of loans, and other similar transactions.
 In this regard, it is important to understand the definition of Section 1 of the income tax act.
 Without going into the deep technical aspects, an amount is taxed upon the receipt of “an amount, in cash or otherwise”, and at a the “earlier of receipt or accrual.”
 Thus, where cryptocurrency is used to pay for goods or services, such amount must be included as gross income due to the wording “otherwise”.
 This means that an asset was received as payment instead of money.
 The value of the asset could easily be established upon receipt and converted into a South African rand equivalent.
-The exception to this rule under circumstance of a trade would be where a person became entitled to an amount first (the amount has accrued to the taxpayer) and the amount was included as income on the date of accrual.
+The exception to this rule under the circumstance of a trade would be where a person became entitled to an amount first (the amount has accrued to the taxpayer) and the amount was included as income on the date of accrual.
 Legally, whichever happens first is the trigger point for inclusion of an amount as taxable income.

 To simplify let us look at an example:

 A taxpayer lists their Cape Town property as short-term accommodation for foreigners and advertises this with Airbnb.
-Let us assume that Airbnb collects the rent from the foreigner and holds on to this amount until the foreigners completed their stay and vacates the premises which occurred 25 February 2019.
+Let us assume that Airbnb collects the rent from the foreigner and holds on to this amount until the foreigners completed their stay and vacate the premises which occurred 25 February 2019.
 For illustrative purposes, assume that Airbnb allows cryptocurrency as a form of payment and the taxpayer accepts this medium of payment to save on foreign exchange costs and ease of transactions.
 The taxpayer would become entitled to the rental as on 25 February 2019 once the foreigners vacate the property since the contract would have come to fruition and this would be the trigger date for tax purposes.
 Hence, the income must be declared during tax year 2019.
 Let us assume that the payment was made by Airbnb to the taxpayer on 1 March 2019 which is a new tax period.
 Under this situation, the income would not be included as income again during the 2020 tax year since it was already declared on the date if accrued (which was the earlier).

 Question 2 What are the tax consequences if I buy and sell cryptocurrency such as Bitcoin and Ethereum?